hinton-lang/Hinton/README.md

 # The Hinton Language 🔮
 This is a simple interpreter written in Java for a functional toy language called Hinton.
-The code is an extension of the code found in the book [Crafting Interpreters](https://craftinginterpreters.com/) by Bob Nystrom.
+The project is an extension of the code found in the book [Crafting Interpreters](https://craftinginterpreters.com/) by Bob Nystrom.

 ## Installing
-The source code can be downloaded an placed inside an IntelliJ Idea project.
-That is, inside `IntelliJ Project > src > org > hinton_lang`.
+The source code can be downloaded an placed inside an IntelliJ project.
+That is, inside `[IntelliJ Project] > src > org > hinton_lang`.

 ## Hello World
 To run the interpreter, run the program with the following commands: